emrei/stock-handling/stockhandling/README.md

 4- Controller and Repository test methods depend on offsetTime, tests can give different results with respect to different time.
 They can be changed and mocked.
 Time dependency can be solved.
 5- Concurrency test method depend on the random stock id, therefore sometimes random ids can be same.
 In that case assertion fails.
 It can be changed later for a better consistency

-FEEDBACKS

-I think the task is well defined and reasonable to complete in 8 hours.
-It is good to be free to use any tool or framework to complete the task.
-I can say that I enjoyed while doing it and I learned new things also, since this task was an opportunity for me to try spring boot framework.
-Maybe I can just mention two little things.

-1- In the assignment document, stock and product are mixed.
-What is stock and what is product I was confused and I tried to understand for a while.
-2- Error handling situations can be explained better.